ethanp/p2p-akka/readme.md

       it can choose a new chunk to download, and a peer to download it from, and spawn a new `ChunkDownloader`

-#### Next-Level Tests

-These should use the `Client`'s configurable `uploadLimit` to make it easier to investigate what exactly is going on.

-1. 2 peers have file but 1 *dies* part-way through transfer
-2. 1 of two peers sends corrupted chunk, other does rest of file
-3. Download from peer who doesn't have whole file
-4. Download from peer who comes online after transfer starts
-5. CLI-based progress bar by setting the `max-upload-speed` to e.g.
-   2-bytes-per-second

 ### Eventually...

 1. DHT for peer discovery